Law Offices of Donald J. Matson, PC.

 An attorney will consider the overall legal strategy, including the long-term implications of accepting or denying a plea bargain.
 They will explain how this fits into the broader context of the case and your life.

-Denying A Plea Deal
+Denying a Plea Deal

 Accepting or denying a plea deal is your decision and yours alone.
 If you choose to deny one, you likely have good reason to.
 But what happens?
 Simply put, your case proceeds through several stages in the federal court system.